canonical/microceph/docs/charm/how-to/performing-cluster-maintenance.rst

 .. meta::
-   :description: How to perform cluster maintenance with charm-microceph.
+   :description: How to perform cluster maintenance with MicroCeph charm.
+This includes entering and exiting maintenance mode for a unit, which involves stopping OSD services and setting the noout flag to prevent data rebalancing during maintenance.

 Perform cluster maintenance
 ============================